Convergence of limit shapes for 2D near-critical first-passage percolation: Notation and preliminaries

 When taking the scaling limit of percolation on the whole plane, it is convenient to compactify $\mathbb{C}$ into $\hat{\mathbb{C}}:= \mathbb{C}\cup\{\infty\}$ (i.e., the Riemann sphere) as follows.
 First, we replace the Euclidean metric with a distance function $\Delta(\cdot,\cdot)$ defined on $\mathbb{C}\times\mathbb{C}$ by

-where the infimum is over all smooth curves $\varphi(s)$ joining $x$ with $y$, parameterized by arc length $s$, and $|\cdot|$ denotes the Euclidean norm.
+where the infimum is over all smooth curves $\varphi(s)$ joining $x$ with $y$, parameterized by arc length $s$.
 This metric is equivalent to the Euclidean metric in bounded regions.
 Then, we add a single point $\infty$ at infinity to get the compact space $\hat{\mathbb{C}}$ which is isometric, via stereographic projection, to the two-dimensional sphere.

 Let $D\subset\hat{\mathbb{C}}$ be open.
 A \textbf{quad} in the domain $D$ can be considered as a homeomorphism $Q$ from $[0,1]^2$ into $D$.
 The space of all quads in $D$, denoted by $\mathcal {Q}_D$, can be equipped with the following metric: